Avaiga/taipy-getting-started-core/step_01/ReadMe.md

 Taipy Core provides a versioning system in order to keep track of different Configurations (DAG, execution modes, ...). `python main.py -h` opens an helper to understand the different options of the versioning.
 Here are the principle ways to run the code with versioning:

-- Development: is the default way of executing the code.
+- _Development_: is the default way of executing the code.
 Data of a previous Development run is erased. `python main.py` will run it.

-- Experiment: data are stored after each run and an identifier is attached to each run. `python main.py --experiment` will excute the code in Experiment mode.
+- _Experiment_: data are stored after each run and an identifier is attached to each run. `python main.py --experiment` will excute the code in Experiment mode.
 The identifier can be decided by the user in order to run with the data of a previous run.
 This is the use of the version number can be given: `python main.py --experiment --version-number 1`.

-- Production: data are stored after each run.
+- _Production_: data are stored after each run.
 This identifier can be decided by the user in order to run with the data of a previous run. `python main.py --experiment` will excute the code in Experiment mode or `python main.py --experiment --version-number 1` to run it with a specific version.